zailfyer/Icarus_Mods/ZMWB_README.md

 # Zailfyers More World Bosses
-* increases world boss spawns on exploration prospects
+* Increases world boss spawns on exploration prospects
-* dose NOT include prometheus prospects at this time
+* Does NOT include Prometheus prospects at this time